Imagine standing beneath a wide, starry sky at Uluru as a field of softly glowing lights stretches out before you.

 What is the Field of Light?

-The Uluru art installation was created by Bruce Munro and contains more than 50000 hand-blown light bulbs out in the Australian desert.
-They are all linked together by fibre optic cables, and as the sun goes down, the lights turn on.
+The glass spheres gently sway in the afternoon breeze.
+They are all linked together by fibre optic cables, and as darkness falls, the lights turn on.

 How to Visit the Field of Light